Reverse Thinning Hair After Menopause: Effective Solutions and Prevention

 Maintain a Healthy Diet

 Hormonal imbalance is often linked to the diet we follow.
-Women who experience hair loss during and after menopause need to consume a well-balanced diet.
-Here are the elements that need to be a part of your meals and daily life:
+Women who experience hair loss during and after menopause must consume a well-balanced diet.
+Here are the elements that are a must-add to your meals.

-• Fats: Nuts, fatty fish, plant oils, and soybean.
+• Fats: Nuts, fatty fish, plant oils, and soybeans

 • Protein: Beans, dairy products, lean meats, and nuts.